apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/yaml-config/authority.en.md

 Thanks to ShardingSphere's pluggable architecture, Proxy provides two levels of privilege providers, namely:

-- `ALL_PERMITTED`: each user has all privileges without special authorization;
+- `ALL_PERMITTED`: each user has all privileges without special authorization.
-- `DATABASE_PERMITTED`: grant the user privileges on the specified logical databases, defined by `user-database-mappings`.
+- `DATABASE_PERMITTED`: grants the user privileges on the specified logical databases, defined by `user-database-mappings`.

 The administrator can choose which privilege provider to use as needed when configuring `authority`.

-## Parameter
+## Parameters

 ```yaml
 authority: